toolbarthomas/totem.module.loadcss/README.md

 This module will output the Javascript functions for browser that support the onload event.
 You can extend the ouput by setting the **include_onload_fallback** parameter to *true*

-## Include loadCSS scripts from another location than *node_modules*
+## Base parameter
 loadcss.twig will include the loadCSS Javascript Functions from itself.
 You can include the loadCSS Javascript files from another location by defining the **base** parameter.

-Using the *base* parameter is optional since we asum you can access the node_modules directory.
+Using the *base* parameter is optional since we asum you can use the totem_submodules:: namespace.
 The loadCSS javascript file will also be synced to your **dist** When using this module within the Totem project structure.